-Geopolitical risks that evolved into conflict and the variants, keep the downside risks to regional and global economic activity alive and further increases the uncertainty.
-Recovery in global demand, high course of commodity prices, supply constraints in some sectors that have become more evident particulary in energy, and high transportation costs have led to producer and consumer price increases internationally.
+The escalation of ongoing geopolitical risks keeps the downside risks to regional and global economic activity alive and increase the uncertainty.
+Increasing concern over global food security driven by trade restrictions, high course of commodity prices, supply constraints in some sectors that have become more evident particularly in energy and food, and high transportation costs have led to producer and consumer price increases internationally.
 The effects of high global inflation on inflation expectations and international financial markets are closely monitored.
-Moreover, central banks in advanced economies assess that the rise in inflation may last longer than previously anticipated due to rising energy prices and imbalances between supply and demand.
-Accordingly, while monetary policy communication of central banks in advanced economies varies with their diverse outlook for economic activity, labor market and inflation expectations, they still continue their supportive monetary stances and asset purchase programs at a slower pace.
+Moreover, central banks in advanced economies emphasize that the rise in inflation may last longer than previously anticipated due to rising energy prices and imbalances between supply and demand.
+Accordingly, while monetary policy steps of central banks in advanced economies vary with their diverse outlook for economic activity, labor market and inflation expectations, they still continue their supportive monetary stances.

-Level of capacity utilization and other leading indicators show that domestic economic activity remains strong, with the help of robust external demand even some regional differences emerge.
-While share of sustainable components of economic growth increases, risks on current account balance due to energy prices are closely monitored.
+Level of capacity utilization and other leading indicators show that domestic economic activity remains strong, with the help of more robust external demand even some regional differences emerge.
+While share of sustainable components of economic growth increases, risks on current account balance due to energy prices continue.
 Sustainable current account balance is important for price stability.
 The Committee also assesses that the credit growth including the long-term investment loans and targeted usage of accessed funds for real economic activity is important for financial stability.
+In this context, the Committee will decisively continue to implement the strengthened macroprudential policy set by taking additional measures.

-Increase in inflation in the recent period has been driven by rising energy costs resulting from the heightened regional conflict, temporary effects of pricing formations that are not supported by economic fundamentals, supply side factors such as the rise in global energy, food and agricultural commodity prices, supply constraints, and demand developments.
-The Committee expects disinflation process to start on the back of measures taken and decisively pursued for sustainable price and financial stability along with the decline in inflation owing to the base effect and the resolution of the ongoing regional conflict.
+Increase in inflation is driven by rising energy costs resulting from geopolitical developments, temporary effects of pricing formations that are not supported by economic fundamentals, strong negative supply shocks caused by the rise in global energy, food and agricultural commodity prices.
+The Committee expects disinflation process to start on the back of strengthened measures for sustainable price and financial stability along with the decline in inflation owing to the base effect and the resolution of the ongoing regional conflict.
 Accordingly, the Committee has decided to keep the policy rate unchanged.
-While cumulative impact of the recent policy decisions is being monitored, to create an institutional basis for sustainable price stability, the comprehensive review of the policy framework continues with the aim of encouraging permanent and strengthened liraization in all policy tools of the CBRT.
+To create an institutional basis for sustainable price stability, the comprehensive review of the policy framework continues with the aim of encouraging permanent and strengthened liraization in all policy tools of the CBRT.
+The collateral and liquidity policy actions, of which the review process is finalized, will be implemented.